MohamedBannona/Roblox-Buffer-Module/README.md

 </br>

 ## The Future
-- Add support for other data types (Udims, Colors, Cframes, etc.)
+- Add support for other data types (Enums, Rects, Params(RaycastParams, OverlapParams), Cframes, etc.)
 - Automatic Serialization and Deserialization for Instances
 - FromTable Constructor
-- Split module into multiple scripts
+- Next Step: Enums (u16 for the actual Enum, u8 for the EnumItem)

 </br>
 You should try and estimate the total amount of data that's going to be stored in the buffer to decrease the amount of times new buffers have to be created